HalimaBouzidi/SnatchML/README.md

  # Paper and Supplementary

-Please find our arXiv version [here](https://arxiv.org/abs/2406.01708) for the full paper with additional results.
+The arXiv version -> [here](https://arxiv.org/abs/2406.01708) for the full paper with additional results.
 Our paper has been accepted for publication in the the 3rd IEEE Conference on Secure and Trustworthy Machine Learning (SaTML 2025), Acceptance rate 29%.

 ## Features
-- Implementation of SnatchML algorithm
+- Implementation of the SnatchML hijacking attack method.
-- Experimental setups and results for various hijacking scenarios
+- Experimental setups and results for various hijacking scenarios.
-- Datasets used for evaluation
+- Datasets used for evaluation.

 ## Datasets:
 - **CK+ Dataset**: Extended Cohn-Kanade dataset for emotion recognition.